 In this deliverable, the SHOW integrated system reference architecture representing the high level functional requirements of the system is presented while communication, interoperability and cyber-security mechanisms addressing non-functional horizontal requirements are derived.
-In chapter 4 the core SHOW A4.1 work performed to move from functional and operational requirements (Asec.
-4.2) into the logical and functional architecture views described in chapter 3 is presented.
-In addition, a dedicated chapter is devoted to the SHOW reference Dashboard implementation (chapter 5) while another chapter is reserved for adding two architecture deployment views corresponding to two of the SHOW CCAM envisioned services as a means of projecting the reference architecture on a service-oriented implementation level which also allowed to define the required data to be exchanged (chapter 6).
+In chapter 4 the core SHOW A4.1 work performed to move from functional and operational requirements (sec.
+4.3) into the logical and functional architecture views described in chapter 3 is presented.
+In addition, a dedicated chapter is devoted to the SHOW Dashboard service design (chapter 5).
+The notion of a centralized Dashboard service was included as an important project piloting activity monitoring tool and serves the role of SHOW platform data visualization deprived of any remote control operation functionality and hence it is considered complementary to any existing local Dashboard service (see 4.4.1).
+The next chapter is reserved for adding two architecture deployment views corresponding to two of the SHOW CCAM envisioned services as a means of projecting the reference architecture on a service-oriented implementation level which also allowed to define the required data to be exchanged (chapter 6).